 – Any reporting or tracking provisions beyond those specified in 8.7.

 – Any start-up provisions to accommodate work in progress.
+If the JTC 1 project has been submitted to ITTF for Draft International Standard processing, or if the ITU-T project has been consented for AAP Last Call (or determined for TAP consultation), the window to establish a Collaborative Team is considered as closed.

 The CT uses the procedures detailed below to build consensus and to achieve synchronization of approvals leading to publication of common text.